graemeboulton/portfolio-website/site/collections/_projects/2025-12-19-data-engineering.md

 ---
 date: 2025-12-19 06:20:35 +0300
 title: Data engineering with Azure & Databricks
-subtitle: End-to-end ETL using Azure and Databricks with a medallion architecture (IN PROGRESS)
+subtitle: End-to-end ETL using Azure and Databricks with a medallion architecture (In Progress)
 image: '/images/data-engineering-project.svg'
 hide_image: true
 ---